bringauto/fleet-management-http-api/docs/entity_manipulations.md

 - The referenced [Car](#car) must exist.

 Result:
-- The Car State is automatically set by the server.
+- The Car State ID is automatically set by the server.
+- The Car State's timestamp is set to match the time it was posted.
 - A Car State is created.
 - Oldest Car States might be deleted, so the number of states stored by the API for the particular [Car](#car) is not greater than $N_{car\,states}$.
+- All the Clients waiting for some new Car States of a particular [Car](#car) receive a response (for the order state GET method).

 ## Order